obeshor/nd131-smart-queuing-system/README.md

 This project propose a possible hardware solution.
 Build application and test its performance on the DevCloud using multiple hardwares.
 Compare the performance to see which hardware performed best.

 # Requirement
 This project requires Intel Dev Cloud to test the model performance before buying any hardware.
-To run the program, run the jupyter-notebooks for the different sectors

-- Manufacturing_Scenario.ipynb
-- Retail_Scenario.ipynb
-- Transportation_Scenario.ipynb
 Open VINO Version: v2020.1 is required

 # How To Run